DogeTheBeast/College_notes/CHEM 154/Unit 3/Lewis Dot Structure.md

 - is the one with the least non-zero formal charges.
 - is the one with the negative charge on the most electronegative atom and positive charge on the least electronegative atom.

+## Steps to draw a Lewis Structure

+1. Count the number of Valence electrons in the molecule or ion.
+2. Draw the skeletal strcuture of the molecule
+	1. The least electronegative atom is generally the central atom.
+	2.

 ## Exceptions to the Octet Rule